wanjikuciku/Piktures/README.md

 * The repo comes in a zipped or compressed format.
 Extract to your prefered location and open it.

-* open your terminal and navigate to gallery then create a virtual environment.For detailed guide refer here
+* open your terminal and navigate to piktures then create a virtual environment.For detailed guide refer here

 * To run the app, you'll have to run the following commands in your terminal